AugurTech/handset-detect/README.md

 # Self-Hosted Database
 The self-hosted library needs to load tens of thousands of JSON files into memory.
 To do this efficiently, we load everything async where possible.

-The declaration of the library (```javascript require('handset-detect').init({ hosted: true });```) takes a few milliseconds to load, since its async loading.
+The declaration of the library (```require('handset-detect').init({ hosted: true });```) takes a few milliseconds to load, since its async loading.
 Meanwhile building and adding the data-structure into memory take a few seconds, since we open, parse, and process >28,000 JSON files into a memory-efficient data-structure.
 The takeaway, is that the library will be non-blocking on load, but will not be ready for maybe 2 seconds.
 At that point, all lookups will successfully return data.

 A 10,000 item LRU cache is used to cache userAgents to their lookup results.
 This way, a lookup that takes 20 ms will instead take 0.02 ms to return full search results.